Spain's Rajoy to seek German backing for a bailout

 Spain has already been promised up to 100 billion euros of European money to keep its banks afloat.
 A sovereign bailout could deplete the region’s rescue funds, the EFSF and the new ESM that will be the euro zone’s permanent rescue fund.

-Rajoy’s team feels that Merkel is also wary of news that could jeopardize a September 12 German Constitutional Court ruling on the ESM as she faces some domestic resistance to Germany providing money to prop up countries that run into trouble.
+Rajoy’s team feels that Merkel is also wary of news that could jeopardise a Sept.
+12 German Constitutional Court ruling on the ESM as she faces some domestic resistance to Germany providing money to prop up countries that run into trouble.

 “Germany doesn’t want any messages right now that will contaminate the decision of the constitutional tribunal.
 We can’t precipitate things,” said a Spanish government source.